A data journalism visual essay

 Top 20 outlets by bisexual article volume

 These are the NYT, Reuters, Guardian, LAT, Washington Post — not fringe outlets.
-The concentration of what little coverage exists in major mainstream media indicates this is not a story about obscure outlets missing the community.
-It is the mainstream choosing not to file it.
+The concentration of what little coverage exists in major mainstream media indicates the concentration of coverage in these outlets makes clear that this is a mainstream editorial choice, not a gap in coverage capacity.

 Hover bars for year detail